 The information provided below is set aside for International Degree-Seeking Students and Non-Degree-Seeking Exchange Students (i.e. WCU Bilateral Partners, ISEP and UNCEP)

-Once you have completed your application for admission to WCU, please send the completed form with other required documents ( see below to be returned ) to Kevin Childers for processing.
-He will then forward your application, etc. to the appropriate offices, specifically the WCU Office of Admissions, which issues the official acceptance letter before returning it to Mr. Childers.
+Once you have completed your application for admission to WCU, please send the completed form with other required documents ( see below to be returned ) to the DSO for processing.
+We will then forward your application, etc. to the appropriate offices, specifically the WCU Office of Admissions, which issues the official acceptance letter before returning it to the DSO.

 EXCHANGE STUDENT REMINDERS